-Idaho public universities create exceptional environments that foster innovation and entrepreneurship, evidenced by the number of start-up and spin-off companies related to the universities that have been created in the state.
-This subsection presents the economic impact of companies that would not have existed in the state but for the presence of the universities.
+Idaho public colleges & universities create an exceptional environment that fosters innovation and entrepreneurship, evidenced by the number of start-up and spin-off companies related to the institutions that have been created in the state.
+This subsection presents the economic impact of companies that would not have existed in the state but for the presence of the institutions.
 To estimate these impacts, we categorize companies according to the following types:

-- Start-up companies: Companies created specifically to license and commercialize technology or knowledge of Idaho public universities. - Spin-off companies: Companies created and fostered through programs offered by Idaho public universities that support entrepreneurial business development, or companies that were created by faculty, students, or alumni as a result of their experience at the universities.
+- Start-up companies: Companies created specifically to license and commercialize technology or knowledge of Idaho public colleges & universities. - Spin-off companies: Companies created and fostered through programs offered by Idaho public colleges & universities that support entrepreneurial business development, or companies that were created by faculty, students, or alumni as a result of their experience at the institutions.

-Idaho public universities create exceptional environments that foster innovation and entrepreneurship, evidenced by the number of Idaho public universities start-up and spin-off companies that have been created in the state.
+Idaho public colleges & universities create an exceptional environment that fosters innovation and entrepreneurship, evidenced by the number of Idaho public universities start-up and spin-off companies that have been created in the state.

 We vary our methodology from the previous sections in order to estimate the impacts of start-up and spin-off companies.
 Ideally, we would use detailed financial information for all start-up and spin-off companies to estimate their impacts.
 However, collecting that information is not feasible and would raise a number of privacy concerns.
-As an alternative, we use the number of employees of each start-up and spin-off company that was collected and reported by the universities.
-Table 2.6 presents the number of employees for all start-up and spin-off companies related to Idaho public universities that were active in Idaho during the analysis year.12
+As an alternative, we use the number of employees of each start-up and spin-off company that was collected and reported by the institutions.
+Table 2.6 presents the number of employees for all start-up and spinoff companies related to Idaho public colleges & universities that were active in Idaho during the analysis year.12

-Table 2.6: START-UP AND SPIN-OFF COMPANIES RELATED TO IDAHO PUBLIC UNIVERSITIES THAT WERE ACTIVE IN IDAHO IN FY 2019-20
+Table 2.6: START-UP AND SPIN-OFF COMPANIES RELATED TO IDAHO PUBLIC COLLEGES & UNIVERSITIES THAT WERE ACTIVE IN IDAHO IN FY 2019-20